 Actually, 33% of consumers have a positive reaction to retargeting ads, while only 11% feel negatively about them.

 Retargeting ads are even 76% more likely to get clicks than regular display ads.
-So despite popular belief, the majority of people don’t mind seeing retargeting ads when online.
+So despite popular belief, the majority of people don’t mind seeing retargeting campaigns when online.
 In fact, as an expert marketer, you can optimize your campaigns for leads that are more likely to become customers using tools such as AdStage Join.

-Your goal is to target potential customers/clients/leads while they’re still hot, and hit them with relevant ads that will lead them to the desired conversion.
+Your goal is to target potential customers/clients/leads while they’re still hot, and hit them with relevant retargeting marketing ads that will lead them to the desired conversion.
 You’ll be able to nudge this audience to your conversion goal if you serve ads that appeal to the type of engagement they previously had.
 And believe me, a nudge can go a long way when it comes to taking your campaigns from red to green.

 Why Is Facebook The Best Platform For Remarketing?